-- This assumes Raspbian/Debian Stretch 9 is installed on the headless Raspberry Pi.
+- Raspbian/Debian is installed on the headless Raspberry Pi.

-raspi-configand have at least a 16 GB SD card in the Raspberry Pi.
+- At least a 16 GB filesystem in the Raspberry Pi.

-- Best to use at least a Raspberry Pi 3, as GNU Radio can tax the CPU and IO of modest ARM processors.
-It is said that GNU Radio requires an ARMv7 processor.
+- Raspberry Pi 3 or newer, as GNU Radio can tax the CPU and IO of modest ARM processors.
+GNU Radio requires at least an ARMv7 processor.

 apt install gnuradio gnuradio-dev xvfb git

-assuming you are interested in Red Pitaya with Raspberry Pi GNU Radio also install
+for Red Pitaya with Raspberry Pi GNU Radio, also install

 apt install gr-hpsdr